 - For programmes starting in the spring semester: students can apply in their 8th semester

-You must upload a motivational letter of 1-2 pages where you elaborate on your interest in environmental and climatic studies.
+You must upload a 1-2 page motivational letter where you discuss your interest in environmental and climatic studies.
 The motivational letter should address the following questions:

-- What motivates you to study this honours certificate?
+What is your motivation to study for this honours certificate?

-- How can your discipline contribute to finding environmental solutions?
+How can your discipline contribute to finding solutions to environmental challenges?

-- What should a “green university” look like?
+What do you believe a “green university” should look like?

 Ranking of applicants

-In this evaluation both a grade point average and letter of motivation are taken into consideration.
+In these evaluations both a grade point average and a letter of motivation are taken into consideration.

-Grade point average is determined by at least 80 ECTS credits within the specialization required for admission to your main master's programme.
-For students in integrated master's programmes and programmes of professional studies, grade point average will be determined by at least 80 ECTS credits with best results in courses from the first three years of study considered most relevant to the Honours Certificate.
+The grade point average is determined by at least 80 ECTS credits within the specialization required for admission to your main master's programme.
+For students in integrated master's programmes and programmes of professional studies, the grade point average will be determined by at least 80 ECTS credits with best results in courses from the first three years of study considered most relevant to the Honours Certificate.